-The GDPR is on its way!
+The European General Data Protection Regulation (GDPR) is on its way!
 Here’s everything you need to know!

 After years of attracting worldwide speculation and debate, the General Data Protection Regulation (GDPR), is virtually upon us.